OnceUponACoin/DexScreener-Trade-Bot/README.md

 # DexScreener Sniping Bot

+## **Donations**
+Making scripts and other useful tools takes time and energy.
+A little help goes a long way.
+If you do donate, know it will go towards bigger and better things.

+ETH: 0x0eF640DD0059E793D7121dB21B5158D2CCbD1e24

 ##Update
 This is the final version.
 The bot does not have access to the trades DEX the DexScreener uses.
 If found, I will incorporate it later.